Lydia H. Liu

-Professor Liu's research has focused on cross-cultural exchange in recent history; the movement of words, theories, and artifacts across national boundaries; and the evolution of writing, textuality, and technology.
+Professor Liu's research has focused on cross-cultural exchange in global history; the movement of words, theories, and artifacts across national boundaries; and the evolution of writing, textuality, and technology.

 Her recent collaboration with Rebecca Karl and Dorothy Ko, The Birth of Chinese Feminism: Essential Texts in Transnational Feminism, appeared in print in the Weatherhead Books on Asia series, published by Columbia University Press in 2013.

 As a creative writer, she published The Nesbit Code (in Chinese) with Oxford University Press in Hong Kong in 2013.
 This book received the 2014 Hong Kong Book Award.